ParallelMaths/parallel/pages/10-21-pieces-of-eight.md

 ---

-The digits will next be all the same at 11.11, ie in 5 hours and 16 minutes time.
+The digits will next be all the same at 11.11, i.e. in 5 hours and 16 minutes time.
 :::